mattyleecifer/AgentSmith/README.md

 (Or `agentsmith.exe --server` on Windows, etc.)

 This will start a server at http://127.0.0.1:49327 - the server is secured so only localhost can connect to it.
 To allow external connections, launch the app with `-ip <ipaddress>` or `-allowallips`.
+Use `-port` to specify port.

 The default folder is `~/AgentSmith` but this can be set with the `-home` flag